hardymathieu/xmtp-you-up/README.md

 * Make sure your script has the necessary permissions to run.

-# taking it a step furhter: reading a page, summarizing it, and sending that over XMTP instead of a GM
+# taking it a step further: reading a page, summarizing it, and sending that over XMTP instead of a GM
 This is wholly unecessary for the purpouse of solving my problem.
 But I have ollama and I kinda want to find out what I can do :)
 Read on for useless stuff.